 “It does seem like the best way.”
 I looked at Gary’s decapitated head and studied the jagged crack between his eyes.
 Renee’s favorite death tool: direct blast to the skull.
 “What, exactly, did he do?”

 “He went to see her again.”

 I rolled my eyes.
 Here we go.
 Renee, who had a demon name I couldn’t pronounce, was sorta like a succubus.
 She explained it to me once, how it all worked.
 During that lecture about her particular demon kind, she’d said she had the ability to attract any male she wanted.
 The purpose was to mate with men so she could have little demon babies.
 In all the years I’ve known her, she’s never gotten pregnant.
-I suspected she liked the sex—and I think, like most females, she wanted a long-term relationship with a decent guy.
+I suspected she liked the sex — and I think, like most people, she wanted a healthy, loving, long-term relationship.